$897,324 | Stage 2: Testing at Scale | Global Health

 The problem: Patient lapses in tuberculosis treatment plans

-Globally, tuberculosis (TB) is responsible for 1.4 million deaths a year.
+Globally, tuberculosis (TB) is responsible for 1.3 million deaths a year.
 It is second only to HIV/AIDS as the most deadly infectious disease worldwide.
 Drug resistant strains are a major obstacle to reducing TB deaths.
 While tuberculosis (TB) can be cured in nearly all cases, it remains the leading infectious cause of death among adults in India, where nearly 2 million people develop TB annually and 1,000 people die from the disease each day.
-MDR-TB is widespread and much more costly and difficult to treat than regular TB.
+Multi-Drug Resistant Tberculosis (MDR-TB) is widespread and much more costly and difficult to treat than regular TB.
 Curing one patient of MDR-TB costs as much as curing 200 patients of non-resistant TB.

 Patient lapses in first-line TB treatment are a key cause of MDR-TB.
 The international standard in TB treatment requires the drug regimen to be taken in the presence of a healthcare professional for 6 to 8 months.
 This requires frequent trips to obtain treatment, which can be very costly for patients, both in terms of transportation and lost income due to missing work.
 As a result, many patients stop treatment, which puts them at risk of developing MDR-TB.